 2. MBA admissions interviews

 Interviews will be conducted for candidates invited to continue in the admissions process.
+Candidates invited to interview have the opportunity to select an on-campus or virtual interview.

 3. Final notification